d-k-ivanov/docs/docs/Algorithms/Algebra/GCD_Euclidean_Algorithm_Extended.md

 }
 ```

-If you look closely at the variable `a1` and `b1`, you can notice that they taking exactly the same values as in the iterative version of the normal [Euclidean algorithm](/docs/#Algorithms/algebra/euclid-algorithm/).
+If you look closely at the variable `a1` and `b1`, you can notice that they taking exactly the same values as in the iterative version of the normal [Euclidean algorithm](/docs/#Algorithms/Algebra/GCD_Euclidean_Algorithm/).
 So the algorithm will at least compute the correct GCD.

-To see why the algorithm also computes the correct coefficients, you can check that the following invariants will hold at any time (before the while loop, and at the end of each iteration): $x \cdot a + y \cdot b = a_1$ and $x_1 \cdot a + y_1 \cdot b = b_1$.
+To see why the algorithm also computes the correct coefficients, you can check that the following invariants will hold at any time (before the while loop, and at the end of each iteration):

+$$x \cdot a + y \cdot b = a_1$ and $x_1 \cdot a + y_1 \cdot b = b_1$$

 It's trivial to see, that these two equations are satisfied at the beginning.
 And you can check that the update in the loop iteration will still keep those equalities valid.